leaysgur/slides/docs/vuefes_jp-2025/index.md

 Port Prettier like we did with ESLint -> `oxlint`.

 This time, started with ~40% already implemented.
-Should've just needed to improve coverage endlessly.
+Should've just needed to keep improving coverage.

 ---